Scratch tickets

 Holiday Fun Without the Risk

-As the holidays approach, it’s easy to find traditions that are fun for the whole family without introducing gambling.
+As the holidays approach, it’s easy to find memorable gifts and traditions that are fun for the whole family without introducing gambling.
 Here are some ideas:

-• Sipping hot cocoa after skating or sledding
+• Gift holiday treats like hot cocoa to enjoy after winter activities like skating or sledding